 So, you may be more prone to a cold right before your period starts!
 However, from the first day of your period until around day 14, women tend to have higher levels of antibodies, so may be better equipped to fight off these viruses.
 Therefore, it seems like it may be a matter of luck and bad timing.

 In order to protect yourself and keep your immune system fighting fit, make sure to eat a diet full of brightly coloured fruit and veg, such as oranges, kiwi fruit and red bell peppers.
 These are full of vitamin C and antioxidants which feed the immune system.
 Read Dr Jen Tan’s blog on boosting your immune system through your diet to find out more!
 Plus, Echinacea Throat Spray is a convenient way of preventing cold and flu symptoms from getting worse; start taking echinacea at the very first signs of a cold.

-Why is my cold worse on my period?
+Why is my cold worse during my period?